How do I talk to my therapist about being sexually attracted to children?

 But this is a lot to keep to oneself.
 Even when someone feels committed to not harming others, keeping a “secret” like this can make coping less effective.
 Everyone needs support and, when we don’t get it, it can make it more difficult to make decisions that feel good to us.
 Yes, this is probably one of the most difficult things to share that anyone ever considers doing.
 But asking for help is such a sign of incredible strength and also of a commitment to live a safe and happy life.

-How to bring this up to a therapist
+How do I bring sexual attraction to children up to a therapist?

 If you’re wondering how to start this conversation, it’s ok (and even appropriate) to start off by letting your therapist know that you have something to talk about with them that feels particularly difficult and vulnerable.
 Sometimes letting another person know how we’re feeling about a topic before discussing it can help us communicate the importance and sensitivity of a subject.